suman600/spreadsheet-data-fetch/README.md

 # spreadsheet-data-fetch

-This repo introduced to how to get data from google spread sheet
+##This repo introduced to how to get data from google spread sheet

+##This is simple javascript fetch method